 - Pack a picnic and feast in the forest.
 Does it get any better than a delicious meal shared with family or friends in the redwoods?
-The Explore Coast Redwoods eGuide mentions parks with great picnic spots, like Mount Tamalpais and Butano State Parks.
+Our free guide, 24 Incredible Coast Redwood Parks mentions parks with great picnic spots, like Mount Tamalpais and Samuel P. Taylor.
 Don’t forget to keep endangered wildlife safe by cleaning up every crumb.

 - Hit the trails on your bike.
-Mountain bikers can refer to the Explore Coast Redwoods eGuide to find parks and trails where bicycles are welcome.
+Mountain bikers can refer to 24 Incredible Coast Redwood Parks to find parks and trails where bicycles are welcome.
 Del Norte Coast Redwoods State Park is renowned for its mountain biking; trails also abound at Humboldt Redwoods State Park.

 - Spend the day at the beach.
 Talk about the best of all worlds — lots of coastal redwood parks also have gorgeous beaches!
 Jug Handle State Natural Reserve, Russian Gulch State Park, and Gualala Point Regional Park are a few.
 Be sure to bring warm layers in case the fog rolls in.

-- Bring your canine pals on a dog-friendly adventure.
-When you head off on your summertime outdoor adventures, you don’t have to leave your dog at home – many parks, like Samuel P. Taylor State Park, Arcata Community Forest, and Pogonip, have dog-friendly trails.
+- Bring your canine pals.
+When you head off on your summertime outdoor adventures, you don’t have to leave your dog at home – many parks such as Samuel P. Taylor State Park, Arcata Community Forest, and Pogonip, have dog-friendly trails.

 - Experience a national park – for free!
-The National Park Service is offering free admission (to those sites that normally charge an entrance fee) on five days in 2019.
-On August 25, the birthday of the National Park Service, you can visit any of our spectacular national parks free of charge.
+The National Park Service is offering free admission (to those sites that normally charge an entrance fee) on three more days in 2022.
+Thursday, August 4, Anniversary of the Great American Outdoors Act; Saturday, September 24, National Public Lands Day; and Friday, November 11, Veterans Day.

 The redwood forest offers something for everyone year-round, but in the summertime, the sky’s the limit.
 Let us know how you make the most of the redwoods this summer!